Types of Mattresses (Comparison Guide)

 Mattress Sizes

-Make sure to measure any doors or archways that the mattress may need to be brought through to get to the desired space to make sure that it will fit through.
-Each mattress will be best used in a different situation; the sizes are as follows.
+Measure any doors or archways that the mattress may need to be brought through to get to the desired space to ensure that it will fit.
+Each mattress is best used in a different situation; the sizes are as follows.

 Twin